pm-cui/voltageFaultInjection/README.md

    - Line 362 does the XORing of bits
    - Line 412 is the read memory command
    - Tested under an oscilloscope as well.
 STM32 was receiving data correctly but not transmitting the ACK or NACK as per the flowchart in the documentation
+- Unable to find any examples online that utilizes bootloader commands

 ## To Do:
 ### Raspberry Pi Pico
-- Add a function to convert the glitch duration in ns to number of cycles
-- Pass the values to PIO to utilize for glitching
-- Nested for loop is available.
-4 Registers can be used: OSR, ISR, x, y
+- N changes as of now.

 ### STM32 Nucleo-F103RB
-- Using the ST-Link debugger, program the cutoff board and test it
+- Desolder c30 from the full board.

 ### MOFSET
-- No changes to be made as of now.
+- No changes as of now.

 ### Firmware Analysis
 - Research on the basics of firmware analysis